scribe-public/sample-policies/discovery/README.md

 `project_id` is the projects ID, can be found on Gitlab.

-#### Signed Commits GL API Fetcg range
+#### Signed Commits GL API Fetch range

 Verify that the selected range of commits have been signed.
+Be cautious multiple Api fetch requests will be made which may take longer than other policies.
+If there are a lot of commits, it might be beneficial to include query paramters `since` and `until`.

 ```yaml
 with: